Skip to content

 A human receptionist often handles this poorly because they don't understand your pricing structure or can't explain why call-out fees exist.
 They either avoid mentioning the fee (wasting your time on a site visit the customer wasn't prepared to pay for) or mention it awkwardly (losing the customer).

 The difference is in framing.
-Website-only systems say "There's a $150 call-out fee."
-Research-trained systems say "The service visit is $150 which includes the first hour on site.
+A website-only system says "There's a $150 call-out fee."
+A system trained on your reviews as well says "The service visit is $150 which includes the first hour on site.
 Based on what you've described, this should be completed within that timeframe."
 One states a price.
 The other positions value.

-How does this integrate with trade management software?
+How does this fit with your calendar and job software?

 What about working safely when you're on tools?